PolyLAN/polybookexchange/README.md

 ### Update your setttings

-You need to activate this app, _south_ and _django.contrib.humanize_.
+You need to activate this app, and _django.contrib.humanize_.

 Add to your INSTALLED_APPS:

 ```
     'polybookexchange',
     'django.contrib.humanize',
-    'south',
 ```

 (Of course, you don't need to add a line twice if one app is already installed !)